cduvallet/microbiomeHD/README.md

 * `clean_tables`: OTU tables and metadata in feather format, with "cleaned" data (i.e. only samples with both metadata and 16S, OTUs and samples with too few reads removed, etc)
+* `tree`: files associated with the phyloT tree.
+Note that the final tree (and its direct prerequisites) are included in this repo.
+If you want to re-make the tree from scratch, delete any of these files before running `make`.
+Making the tree is dicier and involves a manual step for you at `http://phylot.biobyte.de/`.
+Re-making the tree will also change the order of genera so that they no longer match the ordering in the paper exactly (since the linear order of phylogenetic groups doesn't matter).

 #### source code